-The most unusual instrument platform used during PCAPS was an instrumented powered paraglider (PPG, Fig. 2j).
-The manned PPG, which was equipped with temperature, humidity, and pressure sensors, was used on 6 IOP days to perform horizontal boundary layer transects and repeated vertical profiles.
-Some of the unique observations collected by the PPG are listed in a sidebar section later in this paper.
+The most unusual instrument platform used during PCAPS was an instrumented powered paraglider (Fig. 2j).
+The manned paraglider, which was equipped with temperature, humidity, and pressure sensors, was used on 6 IOP days to perform horizontal boundary layer transects and repeated vertical profiles.
+Some of the unique observations collected by the paraglider are described in the second sidebar.

 In addition to upper air data, surface observations were augmented during IOPs with two vehicles equipped with GPS, wind, temperature, humidity, and pressure sensors.
 These vehicles recorded horizontal variations in surface meteorology associated with lake-breeze fronts, valley drainage flows, and partial mix-out events (Fig. 2i).